yiminghe/react-data-binding/README.md

 ## api

+### Store

+build in Store class, you can extend it to create your own store(such as redux store with reducer/dispatch).

-### createRootContainer(initialAppData: Object): (Function(WrappedComponent:ReactComponent):ReactComponent)
+### createRootContainer(initialAppData: Object|Store): (Function(WrappedComponent:ReactComponent):ReactComponent)

-bind the initial global appData to react root component and generate a high order React Component.
+bind the initial global store state to react root component and generate a high order React Component.

-### createContainer(selector: Object|Function): (Function(WrappedComponent:ReactComponent):ReactComponent)
+### createContainer(selector: Object|Function, option: {pure=true, mapStoreProps:Function():Object}): (Function(WrappedComponent:ReactComponent):ReactComponent)

-bind the subset of appData to react child component and generate a high order React Component.
+bind the subset of store state to react child component and generate a high order React Component.

-WrappedComponent will receive the specified subset of appData and a updateStore function as prop
+WrappedComponent will receive the specified subset of store state and return value of option.mapStoreProps(store) as props.

+default mapStoreProps will generate the following props:

-#### updateStore(state: Object)
+#### setStoreState(state: Object)

-update the global appData and re render react child components which bind to the specified subset of appData
+update the global store state and re render react child components which bind to the specified subset of store state.

+#### getStoreState()

+get the global store state. use with caution.

 ## Test Case